-- The borrowers are of a high quality, with no adverse credit history (e.g., no county court judgments). - The sellers and administrators have an experienced and sound understanding of the buy-tolet market: all of the mortgages in the portfolio are buy-to-let.
+- The borrowers are of a high quality, with no adverse credit history (e.g., no county court judgments). - The sellers and administrators have an experienced and sound understanding of the buy-to-let market (all of the mortgages in the portfolio are buy-to-let).
 This experience, coupled with strong underwriting standards, has kept arrears below the industry average. - The transaction includes an efficient payment structure for investors, which provides support to all the notes through the use of triggers when the transaction is under stress.
 This is achieved by stepping up the cash reserve by an additional 50 bps, if arrears greater than 60 days exceed 3%.
-At the outset, the notes will amortize sequentially, but will begin to redeem pro rata after five years (the step-up date), subject to further conditions (see "Mandatory redemption").
+At the outset, the notes will amortize sequentially, but will begin to redeem pro rata subject to further conditions (see "Mandatory redemption").